 Laboratory practice and simulations designed to model the administrative duties of the medical office assistant.
-Prerequisites: MA 4200 (minimum grade C).

-4202 Clinical Procedures 1 2-3-4
+Clinical Procedures 1

 Topics include: asepsis and infection control, fundamentals of patient preparation, history taking, positioning, draping, taking and recording vital signs, assisting the physician with examinations, and caring for the examination room before and after patients.

-Prerequisites: Admitted to the Medical Assisting program.
+Prerequisites: Admitted to the MA Program, program chair consent.